 Location: Start at a location away from the influence of any culvert or bridge, since they often impact channel width.
 To do this, roughly estimate bankfull channel width, then go at least 5 times that distance away from the structure.
 Looking upstream is preferred, but downstream reaches can be used if necessary (see locations to avoid below).
+Be sure to notify landowners and receive permission before entering private property.

 Determine Bankfull: Because the bankfull flow does the greatest amount of work forming the channel, the bankfull stage is identifiable in the field.
 Using the indicators listed below, begin by looking up in the floodplain and then work down toward the stream.
-Use both sides of the channel find the elevation of the best bankfull indicators and mark those locations, using flags if necessary.
+Using both sides of the channel, find the elevation of the best bankfull indicators and mark those locations, using flags if necessary.
 Stretch a measuring tape across the stream at your bankfull mark(s), noting that the tape should be level, to measure the bankfull channel width.
 Continue moving upstream or downstream, taking successive measurements that are at least 1/2 bankfull width apart (for example, if the first bankfull measurement is 16 feet, move at least 8 feet away before taking another measurement).
 Collect at least 5 measurements and average them together.
 More than 5 bankfull measurements can be used to obtain a better average if needed.
-This is only a general guide, note the "locations to avoid" section that follows.
+This is only a general guide; note the "locations to avoid" section that follows.